schlegelp/pyfim/README.md

 `pip install git+git://github.com/schlegelp/pyfim@master`

-This command should also work to update the package.
+This command also works to update the package.

 If your default distribution is Python 2, you have to explicitly tell [PIP](https://pip.pypa.io/en/stable/installing/) to install for Python 3: